 Study concept and design: Wansink, Just, and Payne.
-Acquisition of data: Wansink, Just, and Payne.
-Analysis and interpretation of data: Just.
-Drafting of the manuscript: Wansink, Just, and Payne.
-Critical revision of the manuscript for important intellectual content: Wansink and Just.
-Statistical analysis: Just.
-Obtained funding: Payne.
+Acquisition of data: Payne.
+Analysis and interpretation of data: Wansink.
+Drafting of the original manuscript: Wansink, Just, and Payne.
+Critical revision of the replacement manuscript for important intellectual content: Wansink, Just, and Payne.
+Statistical analysis: Wansink.
+Obtained funding: Wansink.
 Administrative, technical, and material support: Payne.
-Study supervision: Wansink and Just.
+Study supervision: Wansink.

 Conflict of Interest Disclosure: None reported.

 Additional Contributions: We thank Jennifer Cole, MS, for help with study execution and data collection; Laura E. Smith, BS, and Josh Baylin, BS, for help with data collection; Mitsuru Shimizu, PhD, for the original data analysis; and Huy Tran, MS, for help with data analysis in this version of the manuscript.